 Alcohol is the most dangerous substance.
 CC by gfpeck/Flickr

 Alcohol, not heroin or crack cocaine, is the biggest risk of all well-liked substances, a recent study has found.
 Other popular drugs ranked as a lot more lethal, however alcohol’s effects on society as a whole put it at the top of the list.
 The study, which evaluated 20 popular drugs for their detrimental effects on users and the individuals around them, ranked “hard” substances for instance ecstasy at the bottom of the list.
+You should take alcohol in moderation especially if you feel like asking yourself, is mental illness hereditary?

 A lot more harmful than all drugs is alcohol